Florida Department of Health: History

+Florida Board of Dentistry

+Established in 1990, the Florida Board of Dentistry (FLBOD) is the state regulatory agency responsible for licensing dentists and dental hygienists to ensure safe practice standards.
+The Board is composed of 11 members appointed by the governor of Florida and confirmed by the Florida Senate: seven licensed dentists, two dental hygienists, and two consumer members.
+The FLBOD oversees professional conduct, continuing education requirements, and sedation permits.

 COVID-19

 On 15 February 2023, the department published a safety alert from the State Surgeon General Joseph Ladapo warning of “a novel increase” in adverse event reports related to mRNA-based COVID-19 vaccines.
 The federal Centers for Disease Control and Prevention (CDC) subsequently published a public response to Ladapo and the department, offering rebuttals to his "misinterpretations and misinformation" related to the Vaccine Adverse Event Reporting System.

 On 10 May 2023, Ladapo issued an open letter to Food and Drug Administration Commissioner Robert Califf and CDC Director Rochelle Walensky accusing their agencies of withholding information regarding the true rate of adverse events associated with COVID-19 vaccines.
 Ladapo issued another letter on 6 December 2023, asking the FDA and CDC to address reports of "nucleic acid contaminants" discovered in samples of Pfizer–BioNTech and Moderna COVID-19 vaccines.
 The FDA dismissed his concerns as "misleading" and stated that the agency stood firm in its regulatory decision making.
 On 3 January 2024, Ladapo called for a statewide halt of the use of mRNA COVID-19 vaccines.